Entrepreneur in office studies product

 If you’re just starting your business and testing out a minimum viable product, you may have some room to experiment with pricing.
 To gather the data you need, you will need a large sample size of customers, including customers who are not your usual, repeat buyers.
 With incremental changes in price within set time windows, you can get real information about what people are willing to pay.

+Consider price-testing methods (like A/B testing) to understand customer willingness to pay at different price points.
+This should ideally be done with a large sample size, including those unfamiliar with your brand.
 Be open to ongoing experimentation with your pricing.
 You may need to make adjustments to your goals and work new practices into your production and marketing strategy.

 Focus on long-term business profit

 Customer lifetime value (CLV) is a measure of the total amount of money a customer is expected to spend on your products during the entirety of an average business relationship.
 This metric can help you understand customer loyalty.
-Since loyalty and retention go hand in hand, this metric can clue you into whether customers are coming to you for a deal, or really love your product.
+Since loyalty and retention go hand in hand, this metric can clue you into whether customers are coming to you for a deal or really love your product.

 If you find yourself constantly discounting your products to keep generating sales, take a hard look at your CLV.
-You may be targeting the wrong customer group, and should adjust your pricing for a different segment.
+You may be targeting the wrong customer group and should adjust your pricing for a different segment.

 As your business evolves, keep your customers with you by rewarding their loyalty and offering incentives to keep buying from you.
-Increasing your CLV, while keeping your product or service relevant to a wider market, will help keep your company growing for years to come.
+Increasing your CLV while keeping your product or service relevant to a wider market will help keep your company growing for years to come.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.